 The Minister also reaffirmed ongoing efforts to professionalize Sri Lanka’s bus and three-wheeler sectors, aiming to move the industry toward safer and more accountable standards.

-All preschools and early childhood development centers across the country will be closed from tomorrow…
+All preschools and early childhood development centers that were closed due to the emergency disaster…